Sustaining America's Aquatic Biodiversity - Turtle Biodiversity and Conservation

 Turtles live long lives.
 The oldest documented is an Aldabra tortoise caught as an adult and held in captivity for 152 years until its accidental death.
 Documented ages for eastern box turtles are over 100 years in the wild, and up to 75 years for Blanding’s turtles and 60 years for alligator snapping turtles and wood turtles.
 Most species of freshwater turtles live for at least several decades.

 Turtles grow rapidly as juveniles until they reach reproductive maturity.
 Growth then slows down, although individuals are capable of growing each year until they die.
 One can often determine the age of a juvenile turtle by counting the growth rings (annuli) on the shell, similar to looking at rings on a tree trunk.
 Turtles of all species, however, exhibit years of no or limited growth, especially once they reach maturity.
-The growth rings on older individuals are too close together to count, thus this method is accurate only for the first four to five years of growth, but occasionally more in some species.
+The growth rings on older individuals are too close together to count, thus this method is accurate only for the first four to five years of growth, generally.

 Turtles occur in temperate and tropical regions on all continents except Antarctica and in all the major oceans.
-Tortoises and freshwater turtles are found in seven major regions of the world.
-Ordered by species richness, they include: Asia (90), South America (61), North America (48), Africa (45), Meso-America (35), Australia (26), and the Mediterranean Region (10).
-Some species occur in more than one region and are thus counted more than once.
+Tortoises and fresh-water turtles are found in seven major regions of the world.
 Centers of biodiversity for turtles are in Southeastern Asia, the Southeastern United States, Central America, the Amazon Basin, and Eastern Australia.

 Most species in North America occur in the Southeastern states from east-central Texas eastward to the Atlantic states, with several species extending their ranges well into New England and southern Canada.
 Tortoises inhabit deserts of the Southwest and dry, sandy areas of the Southeast from southern South Carolina to the northern edge of the Florida Everglades.
 Most of the freshwater pond and river turtles occur in the eastern and midwestern portions of the continent with two species reaching the West Coast.
 Mud and musk turtles occur primarily in the Southeast and extend into Central America.
 Soft-shell turtles are primarily found in the Southeast and Midwest, but occur up the Rio Grande into New Mexico and have been introduced into the lower Colorado River.
 The diamondback terrapin occurs only in salt marshes along the Gulf and Atlantic coasts from near Corpus Christi, Texas, to Cape Cod, Massachusetts.
 Sea turtles occur along the Atlantic Coast as far north as New England, although the leatherback has been seen as far north as Nova Scotia.
 Sea turtles seldom occur along the rocky Pacific Coast except in Baja California.